None Pizza with Left Beef: Background

-On October 18, 2007, Steven Molaro was experimenting with the Domino's pizza-ordering website, specifically testing the accuracy of ordering pizza toppings on the "left" versus "right", as seen when opening the box.
+On October 18, 2007, Steven Molaro was experimenting with the Domino's pizza-ordering website, specifically testing the accuracy of ordering pizza toppings on the "left" versus "right", as seen when opening the pizza box.
 Using the site's radio buttons, he ordered two pizzas.
 The first, with pepperoni on the left and mushrooms on the right, arrived correctly partitioned, though reversed from the specific left-right orientation he had ordered.
 The second was a 6 in pizza with no sauce, no cheese, and beef only on the left side of the pizza; while correctly absent of the typical base elements, Molaro said, "the whole pizza was so small and light it must have shifted during delivery.
 And the little beef pellets didn't have any sauce or cheese to hang on to, so a few lost their footing from the left half."

-Molaro described the second pizza itself as "tasteless bread with salty meat pellets", though his wife did eat it, an act he supposed testified to some level of quality and edibleness.
-On October 19, he published a comedic post about the experiment on his blog, The Sneeze, where he named his beefy flatbread "NONE Pizza with Left Beef".
+Molaro described the second pizza itself as "tasteless bread with salty meat pellets", though his wife did eat it, an act he said he supposed testified to some level of quality and edibleness.
+On October 19, he published a comedic post about the experiment on his blog, The Sneeze, where he named the order "NONE Pizza with Left Beef".

-When trying to explain his rationale many years later, Molaro compared it to "when kids get a toy, they play with it for awhile and then start messing around with it in other weird ways."
-Ordering pizza online was a novel experience, and he sought to push the limits of what it would allow.
+When trying to explain his rationale many years later, Molaro compared it to "when kids get a toy, they play with it for a while and then start messing around with it in other weird ways."
+Ordering pizza online was then a novel experience, and he sought to push the limits of what it would allow.

 Analysis

 Molaro's post, "The Great Pizza Orientation Test", rapidly became very popular.
-Most readers enjoyed his post, but Molaro later recalled pedantic negative feedback about the relativity of pizzas' halves—something he even addressed in the original post.
+Most readers enjoyed the post, but he later recalled pedantic negative feedback about the relativity of pizzas' halves—something he had addressed in the original post.

 On the ten-year anniversary of Molaro's original post, Gizmodo reflected on how None Pizza with Left Beef was a vanguard for many humorous restaurant orders to come, and its evolution into an internet meme: continuing to resonate within internet culture, commerce, and beyond after ten years with a photo "that won our hearts—even if it wasn't exactly delivered to spec."
 It was the source of the later "special delivery" meme.